 Park & Ride

 A Park & Ride is a place where people can park to ride the bus, carpool, or vanpool.
-“Local” Park & Rides, served by Chapel Hill Transit, require a parking permit to help pay for the free transit system.
-“Regional” Park & Rides, served by GoTriangle, PART, and Chatham Transit are free to park.
+“Local” Park & Rides listed below are served by Chapel Hill Transit and require a parking permit to help pay for the fare-free transit system.
+“Regional” Park & Rides, served by GoTriangle, PART, and Chatham Transit, are free to park.
+For UNC football and basketball games, some local Park & Rides open to riders of Tar Heel Express.

-- To obtain a UNC permit for the day, week or year:
+- To obtain a daily or weekly permit:

 GoTriangle and PART provide free Park & Ride lots along their bus routes for all riders!
 No permit is needed for the lots, however some lots are shared with businesses, so be sure to park in the designated area.
 Commuters from Chatham County can park for free in Siler City or Pittsboro to catch the Chatham Transit (CT) Express.